 Uber, Starbucks, and Amazon top the list of expense chits submitted.
 Even with this prominence, Uber’s 11% share and the other two’s 4% are relatively modest.
-Uber has negatively impacted traditional taxi services, but sees important competition from 6th place rival Lyft.
-Starbucks is making inroads with a more complete eating experience than just coffee service.
+Uber has negatively impacted traditional taxi, shuttle and limo services, but sees important competition from 6th place rival Lyft.
+Starbucks is making inroads with a more complete dining experience than just coffee service.
 Amazon is also catapulting on it’s known retail strength with more and more business users.

 Other top ten companies expensed include travel-related carriers Delta Airlines, American Airlines, and National Car Rental.
 Familiar names rounding out the remainder of the leaders were Shell Oil, Walmart and McDonald’s.
 Hampton Inn, though not in the top ten, was the most expensed hotel chain.
 In food delivery, for those in-office working lunches, Grubhub continues to lead, but is threatened by fast-growing Uber Eats.

 There are certainly exceptions to the low cost nature of reported business expense transactions, especially in long-lead or high dollar sales and service industries where wining and dining tradition still holds fast.
 Let your sales report and bottom line be your guide.